Nagavasuki/smart-health/README.md

-Aushadha Mitra (Smart Health Companion) 🩺
-"Aushadha Mitra" is a user-friendly, mobile-first web application designed to help users navigate their health needs.
-It provides a seamless experience for finding hospitals, getting information on medicines, and booking appointments, with an initial focus on Guntur and other major Indian cities.

-✨ Key Features
-Interactive Location Selector: The home page features a dynamic location bar that allows users to select their city from a dropdown or type to filter, personalizing the experience.

-Intelligent Symptom Search: Users can click on common symptoms (e.g., "Fever," "Joint Pain") to receive an instant, curated list of relevant hospitals.
-This recommendation is intelligently based on the actual departments and specialists available at each hospital.

-Detailed Hospital Profiles: The app includes six unique, detailed pages for local hospitals (Hospital A, B, C, X, Y, Z), each featuring:

-Live OPD load and estimated wait times.

-Contact details, address, and available departments.

-A full-featured appointment booking system that generates a unique booking code and an estimated time slot upon submission.

-Comprehensive Service Modules:

-Labs: A multi-step interface to find and book lab tests at various hospitals.

-Medicines: A search tool with pre-loaded data for common ailments, providing information on generic and branded medicines, dosage, and pricing.

-Vaccines & Campaigns: Placeholder pages for future expansion of services.

-Clean, Mobile-First UI: The entire application is designed with a modern, intuitive interface that is optimized for mobile devices.

-🛠️ Technology Stack
-This project is built purely with front-end technologies, making it lightweight and easy to run anywhere.

-HTML5: For the structure and content.

-CSS3: For all styling and layout.

-Vanilla JavaScript: For all client-side logic, including interactivity, DOM manipulation, and dynamic content generation.

-🚀 How to Run
-To run this project on your local machine, follow these steps:

-Download the Project: Download all the project files (.html, .jpg, .png, etc.) and ensure they are all in the same folder.

-Open in Browser: Open the index.html file in any modern web browser (such as Google Chrome, Firefox, or Microsoft Edge).

-Explore: The application is fully self-contained and will run directly in your browser without needing a server.
+# 🩺 Aushadha Mitra (Smart Health Companion)

+**Aushadha Mitra** is a user-friendly, mobile-first web application designed to simplify healthcare access for users across India.
+Whether it's finding hospitals, booking appointments, or understanding medicines, the app delivers a seamless experience — with an initial focus on **Guntur** and nearby cities.

+---

+## ✨ Key Features

+### 📍 Interactive Location Selector
+- Dynamic location bar lets users select or type their city to personalize the homepage experience.

+### 🤒 Intelligent Symptom Search
+- Tap on common symptoms like **Fever**, **Joint Pain**, etc., to instantly view hospitals with relevant departments and specialists.

+### 🏥 Detailed Hospital Profiles
+Includes 6 unique hospital pages: **Hospital A, B, C, X, Y, Z**, each showing:
+- ✅ Live OPD (Outpatient Department) load
+- ⏱️ Estimated wait times
+- 🏥 Department and contact details
+- 📅 Full appointment booking with:
+  - Unique booking code generation
+  - Estimated time slot

+### 🧪 Labs Module
+- Multi-step test booking interface
+- Categories like Blood Test, Scan, etc.
+- Displays cost comparison across hospitals
+- Final confirmation with hospital OPD info

+### 💊 Medicines Module
+- Search-based tool for common ailments
+- Shows **generic and branded** medicine options
+- Information includes dosage and pricing
+- *(Coming soon: AI assistant for affordable suggestions)*

+### 💉 Vaccines & 🩺 Health Campaigns
+- Placeholder pages designed for future expansion
+  - Age-based vaccine recommendation system
+  - Health campaign announcements

+### 📱 Mobile-First UI
+- Intuitive and clean design
+- Optimized for smartphones and smaller devices

+---

+## 🛠️ Tech Stack

+This is a **pure front-end application**, fully functional without backend or frameworks.

+- **HTML5** – Structural foundation
+- **CSS3** – Styling and layout
+- **Vanilla JavaScript** – Interactive logic and dynamic content

+---

+## 🚀 How to Run Locally

+1. **Download the Project:**
+   - Get all files (`.html`, `.css`, `.js`, images) into one folder.

+2. **Open in Browser:**
+   - Open `index.html` in any modern browser like Chrome, Firefox, or Edge.

+3. **Explore the App:**
+   - Fully self-contained.
+No server or installation needed.

+---

+## 👨‍💻 Team & Contributions

+### 🧠 Naga Vasuki – Core Developer & Feature Integrator
+- Built the **entire working prototype** including:
+  - Hospital module
+  - Lab booking logic
+  - Medicine suggestion system
+  - Symptom-based navigation
+- Wrote complete HTML, JavaScript, and initial CSS to make everything functional.
+- Focused on **logic and structure**, with basic CSS for readability.

+### 🎨 Pushpa – UI/UX Design Lead
+- Took over the **design and styling** work in later stages.
+- Responsible for mobile-friendly layout and polished user experience.

+### 📋 Other Contributors
+- An earlier UI/UX designer was assigned but couldn’t complete the design.
+Pushpa finalized the UI/UX components.

+---

+## 🗒️ Note from the Developer

+> This prototype's entire **functionality and working logic** was developed from scratch by me (Naga Vasuki).
+> UI/UX design was a secondary task since it was assigned to a teammate.
+However, I ensured all components worked properly and handled styling basics until the designer took over.